sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 * Newton: **Bad**
 * Spark: **OK**

-## The best email app(s) for me
+## <a name="section-the-end">The best email app(s) for me</a>

 If one thing should be clear from the above wall of text, it's that there is no perfect email app.
-But for me at least, seeing the scores all together really makes the decision easier to reason about:
+But for me at least, seeing the scores all together really makes my choice easier to reason about:

 <div class="table-scroll">
   <table class="scores" style="min-width: 42em">
+    <caption>Bad = 0, OK = 1, Good = 2, Excellent = 3</caption>
     <thead>
       <tr>
         <th>Criteria</th>